ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 In the latter case, full comparison between the records is required, followed by a discussion with the researcher to identify if the previously-loaded records or the new records are correct.
 Often, the outcome is that the data in the DB needs correction.

-These corrections can be done using the [Database fix notebooks](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks).
-These are the tools we can use to correct the identified errors, if the tool to do so already exists.
+These corrections can be done using the [Database Fix Notebooks](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks).
+These are the tools we have built so far to correct commonly identified errors.

-This suite of notebooks, however, should be used as a last option.
-If an error comes up from the verification notebooks, human eyes and critical thinking should be used to check if the database fix notebooks should be used and, depending on the type of fix, researcher permission may need to be obtained.
+This suite of notebooks, however, should only be used as a last option.
+If an error is identified by verification checks, human eyes and critical thinking must be used to check if the Database Fix Notebooks are required and, depending on the type of fix, researcher permission often needs to be obtained.

 ## Installation
-The installation steps for the database fix notebooks are similar to the installation steps for ipython-utilities:
+The installation steps for the Database Fix Notebooks are similar to the installation steps for ipython-utilities:
 1. Determine the folder in which you wish to keep the Database Fix Notebooks.
 1. Open your `terminal` or `command prompt` app.
    * Type `cd` then `space`.
    * You then need to get the filepath to the folder in which you wish to keep the Database Fix Notebooks.
 You can either drag the folder into the `terminal` or `command prompt` app or hit `shift/option` while right clicking and select `copy as path` from the menu.
    * Then paste the filepath in the `terminal` or `command prompt` and hit `enter`
    * In summary, you should type `cd /path/to/desired/folder` before pressing enter.
-1. Create and activate the "nodebook" python enviornment.
+1. Create and activate the "dbfixnotebook" python enviornment.
 The creation process will only need to happen once.
-   * In your terminal, run the command `conda create -n nodebook python=3.9`
+   * In your terminal, run the command `conda create -n dbfixnotebook python=3.9`
-   * Activate the nodebook environment using `conda activate nodebook`
+   * Activate the dbfixnotebook environment using `conda activate dbfixnotebook`
 1. You are now able to run commands in that folder.
 Now run: `git clone https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks.git`.
 This will get the latest version Database Fix Notebooks from our GitLab
 1. Navigate to the database-fix-notebooks subdirectory that was created by running `cd database-fix-notebooks`.
-1. Now to install all required python packages by running the following: `mamba env update -n nodebook -f environment.yml`
+1. Now to install all required python packages by running the following: `mamba env update -n dbfixnotebook -f environment.yml`

 **To open and use the Database Fix Notebooks:**
 - **MAC/WINDOWS**: Open your terminal, and navigate to your database-fix-notebooks directory, using `cd /paht/to/database-fix-notebooks`.
 Then, run the commands:
-   * `conda activate nodebook` to activate the nodebook python environment
+   * `conda activate dbfixnotebook` to activate the dbfixnotebook python environment
    * `jupyter notebook --config="nb_config.py" "0.
 Home.ipynb"` to open the Nodebooks in a browser window.
 - **DO NOT CLOSE** your terminal/CMD instance that opens!
 This will need to remain open in the background in order for the Nodebooks to be operational.

 More operating system-specific instructions and troubleshooting tips can be found at: [https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities)

-## Gitlab Kdbx integration
+## Gitlab KDBX integration
-One interesting part of the Database Fix Notebooks is that if you add a Gitlab token to your kdbx file, it will automatically add the results from the notebook to the created Gitlab issue.
+An exciting feature of the Database Fix Notebooks is that if you add a Gitlab token to your kdbx file, the notebook will automatically comment the output from the notebook directly into the specified Gitlab issue.
 Otherwise, you will have to copy and paste the displayed results manualyl into the comments (as directed by the notebook).

 To integrate the Gitlab token into your kdbx file, please use the instructions found at the bottom of the [AUTH - Create and Update](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/blob/master/AUTH%20-%20Create%20and%20Update.ipynb) notebook in ipython-utilities.

 ## Issue Creation

-The **first** step when a researcher tell you about an incorrect database value is to create a new Gitlab Issue with the `DB Fix` Issue checklist template.
+The **first** step when you have confirmed an incorrect dataqbase value is to create a new Gitlab Issue with the `DB Fix` Issue checklist template.

 Here is the Issue checklist, for reference: